 Queenscliff Harbour

-Fort Queenscliff Museum: Explore Victoria’s premier coastal fortress, featuring exhibits on military history and coastal defence.
+Fort Queenscliff Museum: Explore Victoria’s premier coastal fortress, the Fort Queenscliff Museum, featuring exhibits on military history and coastal defence.

 Queenscliff Harbour: A vibrant precinct offering boutique shopping, dining, and scenic views.